 - When adding a new user or group, by default, this user or group will have Read & Execute, List Folder Contents, and Read permissions.

 You may also get Access Denied error messages when using the Backup read/write file copying method in your profile configuration.
 If so, try switching it to Standard Windows file copying.

 Bypassing File Security

 If you are a member of the Backup Operators user group then you may be able to bypass the file security.
 Note that this method does not work for backup to Zip files or to FTP, and is not relevant to SyncBackFree.

 Some Network Attached Storage (NAS) devices give an Access Denied error message when the "Make safe copies" option is enabled.
-Check to make sure you are using the latest version of SyncBacKSE as this issue was resolved in V126.96.36.199 (it is thus not relevant to SyncBackPro, which was released later).
-If you still have a problem try switching off the "Make safe copies" option on the Copy/Delete - Advanced page of the profiles configuration.
+Try switching off the "Make safe copies" option on the Copy/Delete -> Advanced page of the profiles configuration.
 It is also strongly advised that you check to see if you are using the latest firmware for your NAS device.

 On Windows, SyncBack Touch runs as a Windows service in the background.
 It can copy open/locked files and also has access to all the files the Windows internal system account can access.
 This means the user running SyncBackPro/SE doesn't need to be an Administrator to copy open/locked files, nor do they need to be one to access all the files.
 This means you may be able to get around the Access Denied errors by using SyncBack Touch.

 You may receive Access Denied errors if your antivirus program blocks SyncBack from accessing or changing profile files (e.g., <ProfileName>_Logs.ini, <ProfileName>_RHistory.ini) stored in the profile storage location (e.g., "C:\Users\[username]\AppData\Local\2BrightSparks\").